-While the Statue of Liberty and Ellis Island are admission-free, the ferry to reach them costs $13.00.
-A free alternative for a stunning view of both is the Staten Island Ferry, which passes them while crossing NY Harbor.
+While the Statue of Liberty and Ellis Island are admission free, the ferry to reach them costs $13.00.
+A free alternative for a stunning view of both is the Staten Island Ferry, which passes them while crossing New York Harbor.
 (Note: You will have to disembark in Staten Island and wait for the next ferry back to Manhattan, so the trip takes approximately 90 minutes.)
-From May – October, Governors’ Island (also free) has excellent views of both monuments, as well as the Manhattan skyline.
+From May to October, Governors’ Island (also free) has excellent views of both monuments, as well as the Manhattan skyline.

 Moreover, there are plenty of free tours available for many of the city’s attractions: